rimi0108/rimi0108/README.md

 ### 👋 About Me

 Hi, I’m a backend developer who loves Python 🐍
-I believe in using technology 🔧 to make people’s lives better 🌍
+I believe in using technology to make people’s lives better 🌍
-and solving complex problems 📊 to create meaningful social value 🌱
+and solving complex problems to create meaningful social value 🌱

----

-### 🎯 Philosophy

-> **Great software goes beyond working code.**
-> It understands systems, solves real problems,
-> and grows with purpose.

-- 🧠 From programmer to engineer
-- 🔍 Thinking deeper, building smarter
-- 🌱 Growing one line at a time — beyond the syntax

 ---

 ### 🛠 Tech Stack